mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 equipment.
 Others insist that all electronic transfers go through a single secure access point.
-Equipment produced for the mercenary marketplace is always compatible with what might be called the commercial- military end of the market.
+Equipment produced for the mercenary marketplace is always compatible with what might be called the commercial-military end of the market.
 A unit that buys equipment will configure it to fit with its own secure electronic environment using built-in protocols.
 These are less of a barrier to hacking than a dedicated computer and